dasupradyumna/midnight.nvim/README.md

 ## Contributing

-I encourage fellow contributors to submit PRs if they wish to fix a bug or add a feature.
+I encourage fellow contributors to submit PRs if they wish to fix a bug or add a plugin.
 Since I cannot feasibly test out every single possibility, I would love it if contributors can help in improving the documentation especially for other package managers.
 I would also like help with LSP and treesitter groups for languages that have not been covered.